Skill Creation Specification

 Example: "user-auth" can exist in:

-pm/prd/01-user-auth/(PRD for user authentication)data/gtm/01-user-auth/(GTM tracking for user authentication)dev/frontend/01-user-auth/(Frontend tasks for user authentication)
+pm/prd/01-user-auth/(PRD for user authentication)data/gtm/01-user-auth/(GTM tracking for user authentication)frontend/task-breakdown/01-user-auth/(Frontend tasks for user authentication)

 Benefit: Natural feature/topic naming across different roles and output types.